Dad

 i too am confused about this. can you enlighten me?

 I’ll do my best!
-But this will involve Concepts.
+But this will involve me inflicting some concepts on you.

 what concepts will you be inflicting upon me?